Passing the Message Stick

 Passing the Message Stick Steering Committee

-This is a historic moment, not only because we’re going to a referendum, but because of the momentum that has built around First Nations justice.
+This work sits within a broader movement for First Nations justice, truth-telling, treaties and self-determination.
 Treaties, truth-telling and self-determination are all within our grasp, but our ability to capture this depends on the level of ambition set in the referendum and whether we win the narrative for transformative change.

 72%